How to Add a JavaScript Report Viewer to Your Web Application

 }

-Now that we have added the #viewer-host div to our file and the appropriate styling, the next step is to initialize the report viewer component within JavaScript code.
-At the bottom of the index.html file’s body element, add this script.
-This will tell the viewer where to live on the page, as well as what report to render to the browser:
+Now that we have added the #viewer-host div to our file and the appropriate styling, the next step is to initialize the report viewer component within the JavaScript code.
+At the bottom of the index.html file’s body element, add the following script tag:

 <script>